 *According to data from the REACH Registry.

-XARELTO® is a prescription blood thinner that, when taken with low-dose aspirin, helps further reduce the risk of heart attack, stroke, and cardiovascular death in people with chronic CAD and PAD.
+XARELTO® is a prescription blood thinner that, when taken with low-dose aspirin, helps reduce the risk of serious heart problems, heart attack, and stroke in people with coronary artery disease (a condition where the blood supply to the heart is reduced or blocked).
 Learn more.

 XARELTO® lowers your blood’s ability to clot by selectively blocking one of the clotting factors found in your blood—an enzyme called Factor Xa (“10a”).
 Learn more.